 My interest in essential oils coincided perfectly with my pregnancy and I immediately started reading that NOT ALL essential oils are safe for pregnant women.
 I also heard the message that essential oils could be VERY beneficial for pregnancy and childbirth.
 In short, I WAS CONFUSED.
 And I’m assuming I might not be the only one.
+With this being said, there are some oils such as olive, sunflower and grape seed oil (or any unscented oil) that is said to be beneficial when it comes to perineum massage.
+As they are not harsh to be used in such a private and sensitive area, you shouldn’t have anything to worry about if you already use these oils.
+There are some that you don’t have to be cautious about, but just like with everything, it is important to do your research into what oils are best to use when you are pregnant.
 I ordered a book that was recommended by a friend called Gentle Babies by Debra Raybern(buy it here) as well as doing a some research in an essential oils desk reference.
 I’ve put together a guide for myself and all my other pregnant mama’s who want to use essential oils during pregnancy and I hope it’s helpful for you!

 The Pregnant Ladies Guide to Essential Oils